zarf-dev/image-pull-experiments/Migration-DataInjections-to-InitContainers.md

 ```

 **Key Changes:**
-- Replace data injection marker waiting logic with direct data copying
+- Replace data injection marker waiting logic with direct data copying.
-- Use your data container image instead a shell image
+- Use your data container image.

-We recommend users migrate ahead of time.
+Your app should be ready to deploy.
+If there are any reasons that this method does not work for you, please comment in issue [#3926](https://github.com/zarf-dev/zarf/issues/3926)

+## Future Alternatives

+Once the feature is stable, we will recommend the new OCI volume source feature.
+This feature, in beta as of 1.33, will provide a simpler way to mount data from an image into a pod.
+Read more about OCI volume sources in the enhancement proposal [4639-oci-volume-source](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/4639-oci-volume-source).